-Pediatric Subspecialty Written Exam: Specialists who have been awarded board certification by ABCN and who meet eligibility criteria for subspecialty certification in pediatric clinical neuropsychology through credential review may take the Pediatric Subspecialty Written Examination.
-This examination is currently offered once per year at the AACN Annual Meeting.
+Pediatric Subspecialty Written Exam: Specialists who have been awarded board certification by ABCN and who meet eligibility criteria for subspecialty certification in pediatric clinical neuropsychology through credential review may take the Pediatric Subspecialty Written Examination, which is typically administered annually at the American Academy of Clinical Neuropsychology (AACN) Conference.

 Disability Accommodations: ABCN encourages qualified neuropsychologists with disabilities to enter the board certification process and will attempt to provide reasonable accommodations for applicants with verified disabilities, consistent with the intent of the Americans with Disabilities Act (ADA).
 Applicants who request accommodations because of disability must advise the Board in writing no later than the deadline for submitting application materials for examination.
 All documentation and other evidence substantiating the disability must be received by the Board at least 60 days before the examination in question is conducted.
 For more information on ADA accommodations, please review the ABCN Candidate’s Manual, ADA information and the ABCN application for testing accommodations on the ABPP website.